 Urine tests

 You, or a nurse, will need to collect some of your child’s urine in a small, clean container for a urine test.
 A dipstick will be dipped into the urine – this is a strip with chemical pads that change colour depending on what substances are in the urine.
-This shows whether there is blood in the urine.
-If the first urine test shows blood in your child’s urine, your doctor may arrange for more urine tests.
-This can help find out whether the haematuria is persistent, which means that there is blood in the urine every time it is tested.
+This can show whether there is blood in the urine.

 Testing urine at home

 You may need to test your child’s urine at home to find out whether the haematuria goes away or comes back.
-You will need to collect a sample of your child’s urine each morning, and test it with a dipstick.
-Your doctor or nurse will give you some equipment and show you what to do.
+You will need to collect a sample of your child’s urine each morning and test it with a dipstick.
+Your child’s doctor or nurse will give you some equipment and show you what to do.

 Urine test for infections